Celebrating the Archangels: 7 Things to Know and Share

 - In Luke, he appears to Zechariah the priest and announces the conception and birth of John the Baptist (Luke 1:13-19).
 Later, he appears to the Virgin Mary and announces the conception and birth of Jesus Christ (Luke 1:26-33).

 6) What do we know about St. Raphael?

 St. Raphael is mentioned in a single book of Scripture: Tobit.

 In Tobit, the blind Tobit and the maid Sarah, whose seven husbands have been killed by the demon Asmodeus, pray to God.

-Raphael thus becomes a travelling companion of Tobias, posing as a relative named Azarias son of Ananias (Tob.
-5:12).
+Raphael thus becomes a traveling companion of Tobias, posing as a relative named Azarias son of Ananias (Tobit 5:12).
 He eventually binds the demon, enabling Tobias to safely marry Sarah, and provides the means for Tobit to be healed of his blindness.

 7) How is this day celebrated?

 In addition to its commemoration in the liturgy, there are various local ways of celebrating this day.
 See here for some examples.